i-dream-of-ai/chroma-working-memory/docs/getting_started.md

   - `CHROMA_HEADERS`: Optional HTTP headers (JSON string) for `http` mode.
   - `CHROMA_TENANT`, `CHROMA_DATABASE`, `CHROMA_API_KEY`: Required for `cloud` mode.

+**Automatic Collection Creation:**
+Upon startup, the Chroma MCP Server automatically checks for and creates essential ChromaDB collections (e.g., `codebase_v1`, `chat_history_v1`, `derived_learnings_v1`, `thinking_sessions_v1`, `validation_evidence_v1`, `test_results_v1`) if they are not already present.
+This ensures that the server is ready for use without requiring manual setup of these core collections.
+This behavior simplifies initial setup, especially when using persistent storage for the first time.

 **Note on Embedding Function Consistency for Collections:**
 If you modify the `CHROMA_EMBEDDING_FUNCTION` environment variable (or the corresponding `--embedding-function` CLI argument for server startup) after collections like `codebase_v1` have already been created, you may encounter `Embedding function name mismatch` errors when client tools (e.g., `review-and-promote`, MCP server queries) try to access them.
 This happens because these tools often expect collections to use a specific embedding model (e.g., 'accurate' for `codebase_v1`).